RoshanNDev/CYOA/soloadventure/solodeath.md

 You go searching for supplies.
-You are attacked by natives.
-You died.
+You are attacked by the natives.
+You died a gruesome death.
 [Start Over?](../README.md)